-- Boom and bust recession come after the economic boom and is characteristics by higher inflation, higher commodity prices, higher interest rates, etc.
+- Boom and bust cycles recession come after the economic boom and are characterized by higher inflation, higher commodity prices, higher interest rates, etc.

 - A Balance sheet recession occurs when there is a drastic fall in business incomes followed by a fall in the firm’s asset value and higher corporate borrowings.